Appealing to an Academic Committee

 • Always make copies of the appeal cover sheet, your letter of appeal, the date of your submission, and any documentation you choose to submit: you may also submit copies to your academic advisor to be placed in your student file.

-You must hand in or mail your appeal to the appropriate office (see list below).
-Do not email or fax your paperwork.
+You must hand in or email your appeal to the appropriate office (see list below).

 It is important to remember that students do not meet face to face with the CCS.
 Your written statement will be the only appeal presented to the Committee, therefore it is crucial to make your case clearly and to demonstrate that you have made significant efforts to change any unsatisfactory behavior.